NotAShelf/notashelf.dev/posts/on-editors-and-things.md

 declaratively on my system. `programs.neovim` was not quite intuitive, and linking a `nvim` directory to `~/.config/nvim` felt less than ideal.
 This lead to _neovim-flake_.
-I cannot quite call it my creation, as I have soft-forked it from a project with the same name by Jordan Isaacs but I had many different, conflicting ideas in mind.
+I cannot quite call it my creation, as I have soft-forked it from a project with the same name by Jordan Isaacs, but I had many different, conflicting ideas in mind.
 So much so, that it warranted the soft-fork to take it in a different direction. neovim-flake, the original one, was a learning experience.
 I learned a lot about how to write Nix, and I also learned how _not_